leileibama/leolemmatizer/README.md

 ##
 The package is based on udpipe.

-Refer to the fowlloing for udpipe, the R package
+Refer to the following page for udpipe, the R package

 https://github.com/bnosac/udpipe